Using the API to interact with Git for project versioning

 Once branch development finishes, you might need to use standard review processes to validate the changes.
 Often, this involves having changes reviewed and approved by others.
 Using these APIs, you can use your IDE to connect to your instance and make unit changes in projects to code and code-like assets.
 Minor changes can often be easier to review and approve.

-This is an example of a version control workflow using the project git APIs.
+This is an example of a version control workflow using the project’s Git APIs.
 It demonstrates the first step towards programmatically interacting with and modifying Dataiku projects, enabling further automation and scaling.

 import dataiku

-DSS_HOST = "" # Fill in your DSS instance's URL
+DATAIKU_HOST = "" # Fill in your Dataiku instance's URL

 API_KEY = "" # Fill in your personal API key to access that instance